-I will only briefly mention the next phase in developments under the Ayyūbids: the formal integration of the Arab nomads into a basically Seljūq state.
-In the course of the first half of the $6^{th}/12^{th}$ century, the western Seljūq Empire disintegrated into a number of autonomous principalities.
+The period of the Ayyūbids saw the formal integration of the Arab nomads into a basically Seljūq state.
+In the course of the first half of the 6th/12th century, the western Seljūq Empire disintegrated into a number of autonomous principalities.
 Most of these became hereditary.
 Most prominent among them was the governor dynasty of the Zangīds.
 From 521/1127 onwards Zangī ibn Āqsunqur (d.
 541/1146), later his son Nūr al-Dīn Maḥmūd (d.
 569/1174) and finally Saladin (d.
 589/1193) formed a viable powerful autonomous province, almost a state of its own.
-Put simply, the Jazīra had to provide land based seasonal warriors and supply of cereals; Egypt served the Ayyūbids as source of cash revenue, soldiers and cereals as well.
+Put simply, the Jazīrah had to provide land-based seasonal warriors and a supply of cereals; Egypt served the Ayyūbids as a source of cash revenue, soldiers and cereals as well.
 Those were needed for the Syrian and Palestinian battlefields.